Suzuki Jimny: India

 Assembly of the Jimny started in India since January 2021 as an export model.
 The 3-door Indian-made Jimny has been exported to African markets and countries in the Middle East.

 In January 2023, the 5-door Jimny was introduced for the domestic market.
 The model was launched in India on 7 June 2023 with two trim levels: Zeta and Alpha, and is exclusively available at the Nexa dealership chain reserved for high-end Maruti Suzuki models.
 In October 2023, the 5-door Jimny began exporting to the Middle East, Latin America, South Africa, Southeast Asia and Japan.

 Indonesia

 The Jimny was launched in Indonesia on 18 July 2019 at the 27th Gaikindo Indonesia International Auto Show, after being previewed at the 26th Gaikindo Indonesia International Auto Show.
 For Indonesia, the Jimny is available in the sole unnamed trim and paired with either a 5-speed manual or a 4-speed automatic.

 The Jimny 5-door was launched in Indonesia on 21 February 2024 at the 31st Indonesia International Motor Show.
 Like the 3-door model, the 5-door model is available in the sole unnamed trim and can be paired with either a 5-speed manual or a 4-speed automatic.

-The Rhino Edition for the 5-door model was made available on 25 November 2024.
+The Rhino Edition for the 5-door model was made available on 25 November 2024, features an additional accessories and exclusive white colour.
+Limited run of 100 units, and only 4-speed automatic option.